firebase/firebase-tools/docs/database-get.md

 # database:get

-Fetch and print json data at the specified path
+Fetch and print JSON data at the specified path

 ## Usage
 ```